ocaml-doc/voodoo/README.md

 This will create a sample website with the documentation of `ocaml-base-compiler` in `_generated/output/p`.

-Here are some command that will be executed when running the above:
+Here are some commands that will be executed when running the above:

 ```bash
 $ mkdir _generated